securing/midsummer/02_Leshy/README.md

 That was quite unexpected.

-Trying to log in into their account will hovewer prompt us to enter the MFA code, just as expected.
+Trying to log in into their account will however prompt us to enter the MFA code, just as expected.

 ![MFA prompt](./media/MFA_prompt.png)